polius/meteornext-docs/docs/guides/deployments.md

 Despite we've written just one query, as we added a parameter to the query, it has caused that in the end we have three different queries.

 By adding an alias to the query, we tell Meteor to treat all these queries as one.
-What will happen is that when the Deployment finishes we will see all these queries results together.
+What will happen is that when the Deployment finishes, we will see all these queries results together.
 We won't have to select each query one by one to get the results.

 So, query alias will mostly be needed when executing queries that have arguments that their value can differ.